dots-tb/reF00D/README.md

   3. Make sure that reF00D is installed AFTER NoNpDRM in this config.
   4. Put keys.bin into ur0:/tai/keys.bin (you must restart after changing the keys.bin)

   NOTE: rePatch module loading will take priority over reF00D.
+If a module  is in the rePatch folder, it will be loaded first and reF00D will not attempt to decrypt it.

 ## Special thanks:
 Team Molecule for feeding the p00r.